CasualX/obfstr/readme.md

 This reference to a temporary value must be used in the same statement it was generated.
 See the documentation for more advanced use cases.

+If you're looking for obfuscating format strings (`format!`, `println!`, etc.) I have another crate [`fmtools`](https://crates.io/crates/fmtools) with the optional dependency `obfstr` enabled to automatically apply string obfuscation to your formatting strings.

 Examples
 --------